-Importantly, individuals looking to discontinue the use of alcohol should consider seeking help from health care providers and counseling services, who have access to better, prescription medications for alcohol treatment.
-These services can assist in the process of detox and help with the development of coping skills to prevent setbacks.
+Importantly, individuals looking to discontinue alcohol use should consider seeking help from health care providers and counseling services, who have access to better, prescription medications for alcohol treatment.
+These services can also assist in the process of detox and help with the development of coping skills to prevent setbacks.
 Additionally, depending on the severity of alcohol dependence, withdrawal from alcohol can have life-threatening side effects and should be completed under the supervision of medical staff in an alcohol rehab treatment facility.